 - Failure to maintain appropriate auditable records, e.g. certification claims and/or forgery of evidence

-- Withholding or the delaying of information, by deliberate act or omission, from us which is required to assure Safety Training Awards of the centre’s ability to deliver qualifications appropriately
+- Withholding or the delaying of information, by deliberate act or omission, from us which is required to assure Safety Training Awards of the ATC’s ability to deliver qualifications appropriately

-- Misuse of our logo and trademarks or misrepresentation of a centre’s relationship with Safety Training Awards and/or its recognition and approval status with Safety Training Awards
+- Misuse of our logo and trademarks or misrepresentation of an ATC’s relationship with Safety Training Awards and/or its recognition and approval status with Safety Training Awards

 - Poor administration arrangements and/or records

 - Persistent mistakes in relation to our delivery arrangements